marckassay/PowerBolt/README.md

 + URLs are parsed and validated with the expectation of them structured the way GitHub has them.

-+ Module folder, manifest and root module are expected to be the name of the module.
++ Module folder, manifest and root module are expected to all have the same the name.

 + The 'src', 'test' and 'docs' folders inside the module folder are where the source, test and document files respectively are expected to reside.